Bin Dong(董彬) Long CV, Short CV

 Research Philosophy

-My research philosophy has consistently been driven by the dual
+research philosophy has consistently been driven by the dual aspiration of

-aspiration of devising effective models and algorithms to address real-world
+devising effective models and algorithms to address real-world challenges while

-challenges while distilling novel mathematical problems during this process.
-In
+distilling novel mathematical problems during this process.
+In essence, I aim

-essence, I aim to contribute to both practical applications and the advancement
+to contribute to both practical applications and the advancement of mathematics

-of mathematics itself.
-This dualism has served as the cornerstone of my
+itself.
+This dualism has served as the cornerstone of my research endeavors.

 Areas of Focus

-image reconstruction, image analysis, and auxiliary decision-making in clinical
+emphasis on image reconstruction, image analysis, and using images and medical

 Earlier Career

-During my doctoral and postdoctoral years, I have developed various
+my doctoral and postdoctoral years, I have developed various models and

-models and algorithms within the frameworks of Partial Differential Equations
+algorithms within the frameworks of Partial Differential Equations (PDEs) and

-(PDEs) and wavelets.
-These include designing PDE models for cerebral aneurysm
+wavelets.
+These include designing PDE models for cerebral aneurysm segmentation

 integrating the notion of PDEs, level-set methods and wavelet transforms to